 Citizenship by Investment:

-Countries are defined by the power and strength of their passport on Henley Passport Index and The Passport Index.
-When you looked to those ratings, you can see that the Turkish Passport is worlds strongest 39th according to 2019 evaluations.
+Countries are defined by the power and strength of their passport on the Henley Passport Index and The Passport Index.
+When you looked at those ratings, you can see that the Turkish Passport is the world's strongest 39th according to 2019 evaluations.
 Turkish Passport, with its 115 visa-free countries (71 no visa required, 44 visa-on-airport with a basic fee) access; is also giving several incentives and business supports to its holders.

 On September 19, 2018; Turkey has significantly eased the required limits for foreigners to acquire Turkish citizenship, according to new regulations published in the country’s Official Gazette.